 New to Running?

-Are you currently injured or have you suffered a running-related injury recently?
+Are you currently injured, or have you suffered a running-related injury recently?
 Many doctors and sports medicine specialists recommend looking at a change in footwear when trying to recover from injury.
 We are not experts in this field and cannot recommend exactly what you need to do, but new shoes are a must, and in most cases, you will want to pick a different type than the one that may have contributed to your injury.

 If It Isn't Broke Don't Fix It

 What has worked for you in the past?
-Most runners have worn many pairs of shoes in their lives, and have gained a significant amount of experience with what they liked or didn't like.
+Most runners have worn many pairs of shoes in their lives and have gained a significant amount of experience with what they liked or didn't like.
 We encourage you to remember the products that didn't work for you and focus your search on something else.
 On the other hand, if you have a brand that you love because they have always felt comfortable, then that is probably a great place to start your search for your next pair.

 After answering all of the above questions, you have probably narrowed down your search and have a good idea of what type of trail running shoe you are looking to buy.
 At this point, we highly recommend trying them on before you buy.
-In the end, comfort is the most important quality in a shoe and is extremely subjective person to person.
+In the end, comfort is the most important quality in a shoe and is hugely subjective from person to person.
 Some products that we have ranked very highly here may not feel good to you at all, and you should listen to your own body in making your final decisions.
-If you are shopping for shoes online, then make sure that the company you buy from will take returns.
+If you are shopping for shoes online, make sure that the company you buy from will take returns.
 A good strategy is to purchase your top three choices based on our advice and reviews here, try them all on when they arrive, and send back the ones you don't want.